 When power quality problems such as harmonics and voltage spikes and sags get in the way of building operational efficiency, expenses quickly rise.
 Portable metering can quickly help to diagnose the source of the issue.
-To learn how power quality audits and portable metering can help your business avoid unnecessary power-quality related costs and risks, access our AZZO power quality services and AZZO case studies and the Schneider Electric web pages.
+To learn how power quality audits and portable metering can help your business avoid unnecessary power-quality related costs and risks, access the Schneider Electric web pages.

 EcoXperts are the Enablers of Buildings of the Future

 The EcoXpert Partner Program is unique in its industry and made up of a best-in-class global ecosystem of expertise.
 Trained and certified by Schneider Electric, EcoXperts are the implementation arms of EcoStruxure and Wiser all over the world.

 Buildings of the Future is about delivering solutions for the sustainable, resilient, hyper-efficient, and people-centric buildings that our customers need.
 For our EcoXpert partners, this unveils immense growth opportunity through the transition to end-to-end portfolio sales that will resolve our customers’ most critical needs.
 For our shared customers, this means that together with our EcoXpert partners, we will drive the building industry transformation and help our customers survive and thrive today – and tomorrow.